-Cover Letter

-Rachel Borovsky
+20 Feb, 2020

+To the selections committee:

-My name is Rachel Borovsky and I am a PhD candidate in the Department of Bible at Tel Aviv University under the supervision of Prof. Dalit Ron Shiloni.
-My dissertation is due to be submitted in June 2020 (for a detailed research proposal, see the attached file).
+My name is Rachel Borovsky and I am presently completing my Ph.D. in the Department of Bible at Tel Aviv University, under the supervision of Prof. Dalit Ron Shiloni.
+My dissertation is due to be submitted in June 2020.
+(A detailed abstract of the dissertation is attached.)

-My Ph.D. deals with the role, status and genealogy of priests, Levitical-priests and Levites in prophetic literature, by comparing the findings to the various sources in the Torah literature, historiographical literature and the Chronic literature from the Persian period.
-The purpose of this study is to examine what did the authors, editors, and composers of prophetic literature know about the identities of the priests and Levites, and how did they shaped those identities, and under what kind of worldviews and historical circumstances.
-These personnel identities can be discovered by exposing different layers of texts, which have been edited, reshaped and reworked over and over during the years by different composers' hands, in order to adapt the old prophetic texts to new and changing worldviews.
+My Ph.D. dissertation examines the role, status and genealogy of Levitical priests and Levites in prophetic literature, comparing the findings in these texts with various sources in the Torah literature, historiographical literature, and Chronic literature from the Persian period.
+The purpose of the study is to examine what the authors, editors, and composers of prophetic literature knew about the identities of the priests and Levites, as well as to examine how they shaped those identities, and what kind of worldviews and historical circumstances informed them.
+These occupational identities are discovered by uncovering different layers of text, which were edited, reshaped, and reworked numerous times over the years, by different writers intending to adapt the old prophetic texts to new and changing worldviews.

 My post-doctoral research will deal with another dimension of worship.
-Not in the personnel dimension, as in the Ph.D. research, but in the ritual action dimension: sacrifices.
-My intention is to examine the types of sacrifices that appear in the prophetic literature and to compare them with the sacrifices system that appear in the Torah literature, and especially in the priestly literature.
-My research hypothesis is that a complex and alternative worldview emerges from the prophetic literature regarding to the sacrifice's system in ancient Israel, compering to the priestly conception of sacrifice.
+Whereas my doctoral research examined the occupational dimension, this new study will deal with the dimension of ritual action – namely, sacrifices.
+My intention is to examine the types of sacrifices that appear in the prophetic literature, and to compare them with the sacrifice systems that appear in the Torah literature, and especially in the priestly literature.
+My research hypothesis is that a complex alternative worldview emerges from the prophetic literature with respect to the sacrifice system in ancient Israel, distinct from the priestly conception of sacrifice.

-I honed my academic skills in the Bible Department at the Hebrew University (BA, MA) and at Tel Aviv University (PhD), where I gained the philology tools necessary for conducting diachronic analyses of the biblical texts—text criticism, literary criticism, redaction-historical criticism, etc. These methodologies reveal the diverse layers of the biblical text, reflecting and indicating the historical-theological processes that occurred in ancient Israel society.
-For the past four years, I am participating in an annual Septuagint reading course under the guidance of Dr. Guy Darshan.
-Within this framework, we compare the MT, LXX, Dead Sea Scrolls, and Samaritan Pentateuch.

-Studying at these two institutions has given me the skills and tools to engage in quality research that I hope will make a significant contribution to the field of biblical research.
+A few words are in order about my academic background.
+I developed my academic skills during B.A. and M.A. studies in the Bible Department at the Hebrew University, and further honed them over the course of my doctoral work at Tel Aviv University, where I gained the philological tools necessary for conducting diachronic analyses of the biblical texts—text criticism, literary criticism, redaction-historical criticism, and so on.
+These methodologies uncover the diverse layers of the biblical text, which reflect and reveal the historical-theological developments that unfolded in ancient Israelite society.
+For the past four years, I have also participated in a Septuagint reading course, under the guidance of Dr. Guy Darshan, in which participants compare passages from the Masoretic Text, Septuagint, Dead Sea Scrolls, and Samaritan Pentateuch.
+My studies at these two institutions have equipped me with the skills and tools necessary for advanced research, which I hope and believe will enable me to make a significant contribution to the field of biblical scholarship.

-I have also gained experience in teaching and lecturing during my doctoral studies at Tel Aviv University.
+I also have significant experience in teaching and lecturing, acquired during my doctoral studies at Tel Aviv University.
 Over the past five years, I have taught in the Department of Bible, focusing primarily on textual reading for undergraduates (for details of these courses, see my CV).
-This framework has enabled me to present complex content clearly and succinctly to the academic community and the public alike.
-It is also reflected in the conferences I attended in Israel and abroad and the presentations I delivered therein (see my CV).
-I have recently turned some of my research findings into a study, to be submitted soon to Vetus Testmentum.
+In this framework, I have developed the ability to present complex material clearly and succinctly, for the academic community and the general public alike.
+This has also been reflected in the conference presentations I have delivered, both in Israel and abroad (see my CV).
+In addition, I have recently adapted some of my research findings into an article for submission to Vetus Testmentum.